headbase-app/headbase/README.md

 ---

 # Headbase
-A local-first web app for creating customizable content databases, suitable for note-taking, task-management, personal knowledge bases and more.
+The customizable database for your brain.
+Note-taking, task-management, personal knowledge bases and more.

 ## About
 The way each person wants to organise their content (such as notes, tasks etc) is unique, personal and often use-case specific.